• Skip to primary navigation

 Italian Pressed Sandwich

-Published: Aug 7, 2023 by Caitlin from CC's Table · This post may contain affiliate links.
+Published: Aug 7, 2023 · Modified: Feb 26, 2024 by Caitlin Charlton · This post may contain affiliate links.
 As an Amazon affiliate, I earn from qualifying purchases at no cost to you. · 3 Comments

 These Italian Pressed Sandwiches are loaded with fresh mozzarella, thinly sliced prosciutto and salami, basil, peppers, and a balsamic vinaigrette.
 They are a great easy, make-ahead cold sandwich for a crowd or summer picnic!